-While introverts and extroverts equally can be successful in any role, people with introverted personality types might be attracted to some jobs over others.
+While introverts and extroverts can be successful in any role, people with introverted personality types might be attracted to some jobs over others.
 Many introverts might also find that they excel in positions with specific qualities.
-As an example, it can be energizing for people with introverted tendencies to have a job that provides a decent amount of independent work time.
+For example, it can be energizing for people with introverted tendencies to have a job that provides a decent amount of independent work time.
+What are the good careers for introverts?

-To assist you in your career search, check out the following tips and some good potential careers for introverts.
+To assist you in your career search, check out the following tips and some good potential introvert careers.
+What are good careers for introverts?
+Heartland Resumes, Omaha, NE

 What should introverts be looking for when searching for a career?

 An introvert isn’t always shy, speaks softly, and strives to avoid social interactions.
 Introverts can possess excellent interpersonal skills and be highly sociable.
-However, unlike extroverts, who feel energized by working in group settings and leading meetings, introverts often need time to themselves to regain energy after these types of occurrences.
+However, introverts often need time to regain energy after these occurrences, unlike extroverts, who feel energized by working in group settings and leading meetings.

-While introverts are capable of completing the same tasks as extroverts, they’re generally more fulfilled working in careers that use their strengths.
+While introverts can complete the same tasks as extroverts, they’re generally more fulfilled working in careers that use their strengths.

 That’s why the best careers for introverts are those that: